Financial-Times/o-typography/README.md

 ##### Use Case mixins

-The module has a small number of common typographic use cases that are available as mixins.
+The module has common typographic use cases that are available as mixins.
+See the ([full list in the registry](https://registry.origami.ft.com/components/o-typography/sassdoc)):

 ```scss
 .article {